 The Preview Tuition Fees page will display a legend for any fees that have been detected and the rows will be highlighted according to the legend.

-- When you have opted to Post Now in the Post Tuition Fees - Post Setting, the check boxes in the Post column will reflect the selections you made in the Advanced Detection settings, however, they can be changed at this point if needed.
-As a time saver, the legend includes options for working with several rows in the Post column at once.
+- When you have opted to Post Now in the Post Tuition Fees - Post Setting, the check boxes in the first column of the grid will reflect the selections you made in the Advanced Detection settings, however, they can be changed at this point if needed.

-- When you have opted to Post Later in the Post Tuition Fees - Post Setting, the check boxes in the Post column are disabled and the legend does not include options for working with multiple rows.
+- When you have opted to Post Later in the Post Tuition Fees - Post Setting, the check boxes in the first column are disabled.
 Any changes must be made on the main Post Tuition Fees page.

 The legend in the above screenshot shows the highlighting for three different scenarios: